sambdavidson/elliots-birthday/README.md

 I threw it together in 2 days totalling about 5 hours of work.
 Meant as a psuedo-birthday present for my friend Elliot.
 A bunch of hacky javascript glues the entire thing together.
 Going for that geocities aesthetic.

 Some of the faces used are friends.
-The vast majority of the remaining are taken from Google Images and I don't know them.
+The vast majority are taken from Google Images and I don't know them.

 Screenshot: